Unit 2 Ferry Wharf

 Portslade, East Sussex

-Continuing on how we can make working from home productive, while also taking care of our physical and mental wellbeing, we’ll look at other ways you can keep your routine and some normality’ in these, (got to say it!) unprecedented times!
+Continuing on how we can make working from home productive, we’ll look at other ways you can keep your routine and some ‘normality’ in your work day.

 Keep to your usual routine

-If you start work at 9 am, then start at that time at home, you may need less time to get ready in the morning but it still helps for you to set your alarm, get up, get yourself ready, have breakfast and prepare yourself for the day ahead.
-This is the same for the end of the day, getting to bed at a good time and getting a good amount of sleep will help you keep your mind sharp!
+If you start work at 9 am, and then start at that time at home.
+You may need less time to get ready in the morning but it still helps you to set your alarm, get up, get yourself ready, have breakfast and prepare yourself for the day ahead.
+Keep a similar routine for the end of the day.
+Getting to bed early and getting a good amount of sleep will help you keep your mind sharp!

 Leave pyjamas for bedtime and weekends

-I’m not saying to rock up to your living room in a full-on suit, however, it’s still important that we switch our brain to work mode by getting out of our slouchy pyjamas to something a little smarter but still comfy, I don’t recommend wearing anything that digs in as you’ll be sat down for most of the day.
-Getting dressed every weekday can really help you get out of the funk of being stuck at home as it marks a new day in a time that days seem to blur together.
+I’m not saying to rock up to your living room in a full-on suit.
+However, it’s still important that we switch our brain to work mode by getting out of our slouchy pyjamas to something that makes you feel ready for the day.
+I don’t recommend wearing anything that digs in as you’ll be sat down for most of the day.
+Getting dressed every weekday can really help you get out of the funk of being stuck at home.
+It marks a new day in a time that days seem to blur together.